 TU will bill you one term at a time.
-Your online eBill from the Bursar's Office will include tuition and fees for the courses you have registered and, if applicable, other charges (on-campus housing, meal plan, parking, etc).
-The Bursar's Office will email your eBill and your due date will depend on your registration date.
+Your online eBill from the Student & University Billing Office will include tuition and fees for the courses you have registered and, if applicable, other charges (on-campus housing, meal plan, parking, etc).
+The Student & University Billing Office will email your eBill and your due date will depend on your registration date.
 Financial aid awards do not change the amount that you are charged, but they do provide you with funds to help pay those charges.